ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods_and_ensembles.md

 ## Ensemble Learning

-Q. Mark all the approaches which can be utilized to boost a single model performance:
+### Q: Mark all the approaches which can be utilized to boost a single model performance:

   1. Majority Voting
   2. Using K-identical base-learning algorithms
   3. Using K-different base-learning algorithms